MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 You will see that no error occurs.
 If we open the written XYZ file, the last coordinate point has been discarded.

 We probably intend for these variables to have the same number of elements.
 When they don't, there's no way to tell what the user wanted, or if they have accidentally passed us incorrect data.
-We should check the length of theses and raise an appropriate exception to halt the program if necessary.
+We should check the length of these and raise an appropriate exception to halt the program if necessary.

 ~~~
 def write_xyz(file_location, symbols, coordinates):